KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 ![](images/history_for_ui_tests.png)

-This repository show a growth of UI tests I implemented at Cookpad.
+This repository shows a growth of UI tests I implemented at Cookpad.
 I've developed the environment since 2014.
-I've supported the changes with this ui tests.
+I've supported the changes with this kinds of UI tests.

 # Why have we implemented this UI tests?

 # Re-Engineering

-Start tasting tests to re-egnineering.
+Start tasting tests to re-engineering.
-Especially, I talk about refactor/re-write code.
+Especially, I talk about how to step into re-write/refactor code.

 # Should we taste from?